OlanikeCJ/AmazonSalesAnalysis/README.md

 ![Insights](https://github.com/OlanikeCJ/AmazonSalesAnalysis/blob/main/Insights-amazon.png?raw=true)

 5. **Conclusion**
-## Business Questions Addressed
+## Business Insights Generated
-This analysis aimed to answer key business questions, including:
+This analysis aimed to generate key business insights, including:

+1. Top Performing Products by Rating:

-1. Does a higher product price correlate with better customer ratings?
+*Identifying the relationship between product price and customer ratings*

+3. Price vs. Rating Analysis:

+*Comparing the relationship between actual price, discounted price, and product rating.*

+4. Category Performance:

-2. Which product categories receive the highest and lowest customer ratings?
+*Determining which product categories have the highest average rating and the highest number of reviews.*

-3. How do discounts vary across different product categories?
-4. Do high-priced products receive higher discount percentages?
-5. Which product category generates the highest revenue?
+5. Product Popularity by User Engagement:

+*Identifying the most popular products based on the number of unique users who have reviewed them.*